Best Camping Sleeping Bags of 2026

 The name of the game with The North Face Wawona Bed 20 is simplicity and comfort.
 If you’re looking for a cozy, no-frills sleeping bag for warm-weather camping and summer trips that will stand the test of time, the Wawona is worth a closer look.

-This bag earns an Editor’s Pick badge because it walks a fine line between quality and price.
-For $130 you get a roomy, über comfortable sleeping bag.
-Our favorite part of this model is the super cozy and soft fleece lining at the top that lends next-to-skin comfort and feels like warm bed sheets.
+This bag earns an Editor’s Pick badge for walking a fine line between quality and price.
+For $130, you get a roomy, über comfortable sleeping bag.
+Our favorite part of this model is the super-soft, cozy fleece lining at the top that lends next-to-skin comfort and feels like warm bed sheets.
 The wide rectangular shape gives it a roomy feel that makes rolling over and stretching out as easy as being in bed at home.

-The Wawona features large, oversized zipper tabs that are easy to locate in the dark, and the smooth zipper track offers the freedom to vent the bag easily in the middle of the night or open it up completely to lay flat like a blanket for ventilated sleeping and staying warm around the campfire.
+The Wawona features large, oversized zipper tabs that are easy to locate in the dark, and the smooth zipper track allows you to easily vent the bag in the middle of the night or open it completely to lie flat like a blanket for ventilated sleep and staying warm around the campfire.

-The Wawona is not the warmest bag in its class – it doesn’t have a hood and we also found the temperature rating felt low – we were reaching for our hats and down jackets when temperatures dropped below 40°F. That said, the Wawona is plenty warm and incredibly comfortable when overnight temps stay in the 40-60°F range.
+The Wawona is not the warmest bag in its class.
+It doesn’t have a hood, and we also found the temperature rating felt low, which left us reaching for our hats and down jackets below 35°F. That said, the Wawona is plenty warm and incredibly comfortable when overnight temps stay in the 35 to 60°F range.

-While there’s nothing fancy about the Wawona Bed, it’s very well made, and we’re confident that it will last for years if treated with care.
+While there’s nothing fancy about the Wawona Bed, it’s very well made, and we’re confident that it will last for years.
 We recommend the Wawona Bed to those who prioritize comfort and affordability for their frontcountry trips.

 More: The North Face Wawona 20 Full Review